Transformation Through Travel – Road Tripping Europe in a Tiny Home

-For over a year, Andy, my boyfriend, has been, with a little help from me, converting a white panel van into a motorhome that will take us, an amateur photographer and wannabe travel writer, on a life-changing road trip.
+My boyfriend and I have been working for over a year to convert a white panel van into a motorhome that will take us on a life-changing road trip.

 What Prompted Our Decision to Pack Up & Go?